pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_programming_guide.md

 - `use_advantage`: Whether to calculate Advantage; if False, the `AdvantageFn` call will be skipped
 - `can_balance_batch`: Whether the algorithm can automatically balance batches
 - `schema`: The format of experience data corresponding to the algorithm
-- `get_default_config`: Gets the default configuration of the algorithm, which will override attributes with the same name in `trinity.algorithm.ALGORITHM_TYPE`
+- `get_default_config`: Gets the default configuration of the algorithm, which will override attributes with the same name in `ALGORITHM_TYPE`

-Similarly, after implementation, you need to register this module through {class}`trinity.algorithm.ALGORITHM_TYPE`.
+Similarly, after implementation, you need to register this module through `ALGORITHM_TYPE`.

 Below is the implementation for the OPMD algorithm.
 Since the OPMD algorithm doesn't need to use the Critic model, `use_critic` is set to `False`.